Transcatheter Aortic Valve Replacement (TAVR) refers to a minimally invasive

 successful procedures each year.
 Dr. Aidan R. Raney received expert training

 in TAVR during a 2-year fellowship at the prestigious Scripps Clinic in

 San Diego.
 He performed the first TAVR at St. Joseph Hospital in 2016.

 Dr. Eugene Byun joined Dr. Raney shortly thereafter, and together the

 physicians perform over 200 valve procedures per year.
 In response to

 high volume, Dr. Raney and Dr. Byun started performing

-TAVR procedures at St. Jude hospital in late 2019.
+TAVR procedures at St. Jude Medical Center in late 2019.

 Why choose our physicians for your TAVR procedure?

 - Outcomes at St. Joseph and St. Jude hospital consistently rank in the top